-If the offer is reasonable, you can immediately make a counteroffer that is a little bit lower than your demand letter amount.
+If the offer is reasonable, you can immediately make a counteroffer that's a little bit lower than your demand letter amount.
 This shows the adjuster that you, too, are being reasonable and are willing to compromise.
 A little more bargaining should quickly get you to a final settlement amount you both think is fair.

-If an adjuster makes a first offer so low that it is obviously just a negotiating tactic to see if you know what your claim is really worth, do not immediately lower the amount you put in your demand letter.
+If an adjuster makes a first offer so low that it's obviously just a negotiating tactic to see if you know what your claim is really worth, do not immediately lower the amount you put in your demand letter.

 Depending on the strength of any of the adjuster's reasons, you can lower your demand slightly, but, before lowering the amount very far, wait to see if the adjuster will budge after receiving your reply.

 The next time you speak with the adjuster, begin by asking for a response to your reply letter.
 The adjuster should now make you a reasonable offer upon which you will be able to bargain and arrive at a fair settlement figure.
 Remember, most personal injury cases settle at some point, it's just a question of when.

-When you and the insurance adjuster finally reach agreement, immediately confirm the agreement in a letter to the adjuster.
+When you and the insurance adjuster finally reach agreement, immediately confirm the terms in a letter to the adjuster.
 This letter can be short and sweet, stating the amount for which you settled, what injuries or damages the settlement covers, and the date by which you expect to receive settlement documents from the insurance company.